bkgreve/.emacs.d/README.md

 Things I still want to implement:
 * Automatically finding the `node_modules` directory when working on JS projects
 * Any modifications needed to also make this configuration Mac OS friendly

+## MacOS

+There are a couple of spots in `init.el` that can be uncommented to make this configuration work reasonable well on Mac OS (tested with Emacs 28).
+Search for `Mac OS` in the comments.